Skekdog/RoundHandler/README.md

 ```bash
 lune run build
 ```
-This will build the src folder.
+This will build the src folder into RoundHandler.rbxm.
-You can also add "example" to the end of the command to build the examples folder.
+You can also add "example" to the end of the command to build the examples folder into RoundHandlerExamples.rbxm.
 Examples will not automatically convert require() calls.